 Full Time nannies usually come to your home M-F from 8am-5pm or 8-10 hours per day.
-Some full time nannies are paid hourly or earn a weekly salary.
-The going rate for a live-out nanny is $10-$20/hr or $400-$800/wk depending on the location, number of children and responsibilities (excluding professional nannies that can make upwards […]
+Some full time/live-in nannies are paid hourly or earn a weekly salary.
+The going rate for a live-out nanny is $10-$20/hr or $400-$800/wk depending on the location, a number of children and responsibilities (excluding professional nannies that can make […]

 So, why do parents prefer a nanny over a daycare or preschool?
 Having your own nanny who comes to your home and takes care of your children can make life a lot easier on parents.

-Before the recession, most nannies were experienced professionals who had been doing it for years… but when the economy took a dive, many women became nannies solely to pay their bills.
-We saw many office and admin assistants and telemarketers step into the nanny world only as a means to make ends meet.
-On the […]
+Time Frame of the Economy Affect on Hiring Nannies Prior to the Recession: Before the recession, most nannies have experienced professionals who had been doing it for years… but when the economy took a dive, many women became nannies solely to pay their bills.
+We saw many office and admin assistants and telemarketers step into […]

-Nanny – A nanny is employed by a family in either a live-in or live-out basis and can be full time or part time.
-The function of a nanny is essentially to be responsible to care for all the children in the home in a largely unsupervised setting.
-Duties are typically focused on childcare and […]
+Nanny Definition– A nanny is employed by a family in either a live-in or live-out basis and can be full-time or part-time.
+The function of a nanny is essentially to be responsible and to care for all the children in the home in a largely unsupervised setting.
+Duties are typically focused on childcare and any […]

 If you’ve tried finding a nanny yourself and have decided that it’s just too much work, you may want to try hiring a nanny agency to do the job for you.
 Here are some questions to consider that will help you decide which nanny agency to use.

-Finding the perfect nanny isn’t always easy but if you follow these steps it will shorten the process.
+Looking to find the perfect nanny isn’t always easy but if you follow these steps it will shorten the process.
 Step 1 Analyze your own situation and figure out what your needs are.
-Think about whether you want the nanny to live in or out, how many hours you’d like the nanny to work, what the schedule […]
+Think about whether you want the nanny to live in or out, how many hours you’d like the nanny to work, what […]

 NannyCare.com and the slogan "We put care in finding a nanny" are registered trademarks